-The fellowship training allows for inpatient and outpatient expertise.
-As a physician assistant (PA) fellow in this program, you experience high-quality clinical training in heart failure, transplant, and ventricular assist device (VAD) cardiology.
+The medical track of the Heart Failure/Heart Transplant and Cardiothoracic Surgery Physician Assistant Fellowship allows for inpatient and outpatient expertise.
+As a physician assistant (PA) fellow in this postgraduate fellowship program, you will experience high-quality clinical training in heart failure, cardiac transplant, and ventricular assist device (VAD) cardiology.

 - Etiology and contributing factors